Spectroscopy Equipment

 Why Choose a Modular Spectrometer?

 Spectrometers (or spectrophotometers) often come in large integrated systems with all components housed in one unit.
 These have high accuracies and are useful for taking repeat standard measurements – but they also have a large lab footprint and are expensive.
-These systems are useful for routine measurements, such as monitoring bacterial culture growth, checking sample purity or for very simple characterisation of materials.
+These systems are useful for routine measurements, such as monitoring bacterial culture growth, checking sample purity or for very simple characterization of materials.

 A spectrometer is a device that measures a continuous, non-discrete physical characteristic by first separating it into a spectrum of its constituent components.